Policy on Student Expression

 When distributing literature on campus, it is strongly recommended that all such literature bear the name of the individual, club or organization distributing the materials.
 The distribution of literature for the purpose of solicitation or commercial activity is strictly prohibited.

-In order to ensure that individuals and groups who are not affiliated with the College understand the College’s policies and procedures concerning expressive activities on campus, all unaffiliated individuals or groups must first contact the Dean of Students Office at 978-630-9855 at least 48 hours before engaging in any expressive activities on College property.
+In order to ensure that individuals and groups who are not affiliated with the College understand the College’s policies and procedures concerning expressive activities on campus, all unaffiliated individuals or groups must first interact with the Dean of Students Office at 978-630-9855 at least 48 hours before engaging in any expressive activities on College property.

 Fed law/1st Amendment Issues/Policy on Student Expression 2018-#t